-In CBO's projections, the program's 75-year actuarial deficit is equal to 1.7 percent of GDP, or 4.9 percent of taxable payroll, which is similar to what CBO projected last year.
-(See Appendix B for more information.)
-In other words, the federal government could pay the benefits prescribed by current law and maintain the necessary trust fund balances through 2096 if payroll tax rates were raised immediately, and permanently, by about 4.9 percentage points-from 12.4 percent of taxable payroll under current law to 17.3 percent of taxable payroll.
-Other ways to maintain the necessary trust fund balances include reducing scheduled benefits by an amount equivalent to 4.9 percent of taxable payroll or combining tax increases with benefit reductions.
+In CBO's projections, the program's 75-year actuarial deficit is equal to 1.7 percent of GDP, or 5.1 percent of taxable payroll, which is slightly higher than what CBO projected last year.
+(See Appendix C for more information on changes since last year.)
+In other words, the federal government could pay the benefits prescribed by current law through 2097 and have a trust fund balance equal to a year's benefits at the end of that period if payroll tax rates were raised immediately and permanently by about 5.1 percentage points-from 12.4 percent of taxable payroll under current law to 17.5 percent of taxable payroll, a relative rise of 41 percent.
+Other ways to maintain the necessary trust fund balances include reducing scheduled benefits by an amount equivalent to 5.1 percent of taxable payroll (a relative reduction in benefits of 27 percent), combining tax increases with benefit reductions, or transferring money to the trust funds.
 (This analysis excludes the effects of changes in taxes or spending on people's behavior and the economy, which would depend on the specifics of the policy change and would change the required tax increase or benefit reduction.)